aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 ### MaxRetainPeriod

-When [ReadMode](#readmode) is `KeepAll` this parameter can be used to restrict the maximum number of stored values.
+When [ReadMode](#readmode) is `KeepAll`  this parameter can be used to restrict the period in milliseconds for which values are stored.
+This property helps manage memory usage by limiting how long retained NATS messages are kept in the system.

+For example:

+- If MaxRetainPeriod is set to 3600000 (1 hour), any retained messages older than one hour will be discarded
+- This prevents unbounded growth of stored messages while still maintaining a useful history
+- The time period is measured in milliseconds from when the message was received

+This setting is particularly useful when dealing with high-frequency NATS messages or when system memory constraints need to be considered

 **Type**: Integer

-The default value is 3600000 (1 hour).
+The default value is 3.600.00 (1 hour).
 If set to 0 there is no maximum period.

 ---

 ### MaxRetainSize

-When [ReadMode](#readmode) is `KeepAll` this parameter can be used to restrict the period in milliseconds for which values are stored.

-**Type**: Integer

-The default value is 10000 If set to 0 there is no maximum number of values.

----

-### MaxRetainPeriod

 When [ReadMode](#readmode) is  `KeepAll` this parameter can be used to restrict the maximum number of stored values.
+This property helps control memory usage by limiting the total number of retained NATS messages that can be stored at any given time.

+For example:

+- If MaxRetainSize is set to 1000, only the most recent 1000 messages will be kept
+- When the limit is reached, the oldest messages are discarded to make room for new ones
+- This creates a rolling buffer of the most recent messages

+This setting is particularly useful for preventing memory issues in systems that handle high volumes of NATS messages while still maintaining access to recent message history

 **Type**: Integer

-The default value is 3600000 (1 hour).
-If set to 0 there is no maximum period.
+The default value is 10000,.
+If set to 0 there is no maximum number of values.

 ---

 ### ReadMode

-Read mode of the adapter.
-Set to "KeepAll" to collect all messages on subscribed subjects during a read interval.
+- Read mode of the adapter.
+Set to KeepAll to collect all messages on subscribed topics during a read interval.
   Set to "KeepLast", which is the default, to keep only the last received message.

-**Type**: String
+**Type** : String

-- "KeepLast" to collect last message received in read interval (Default)
+- KeepLast  to collect last values received in read interval each topic, discarding earlier messages (Default)

-- "KeepAll" to collect all messages received in read interval
+- KeepAll to collect values received in read interval up to the maximum specified by MaxRetainSize values of not older than specified by MaxRetainPeriod

--

 ---

 ### ReceivedDataChannelSize

-Size of internal buffer to receive data for subject subscriptions
+The ReceivedDataChannelSize property defines the size of the channel buffer used for receiving NATS messages.
+This setting determines how many messages can be queued in memory before processing.

+Key points:

+- Controls the buffer capacity for incoming NATS messages
+- Helps manage memory usage and message processing flow
+- Larger values allow more messages to be queued but consume more memory

+This setting is important for tuning the performance and reliability of the NATS adapter based on your specific message volume and processing requirements

 **Type**: Int

 Default is 1000

 ---

 ### ReceivedDataChannelTimeout

-Timeout in milliseconds to send data to internal buffer for received data for subject subscriptions
+Timeout in milliseconds to send data to internal buffer for received data for topic subscriptions.
+This property specifies how long the system will wait when attempting to add received NATS messages to the internal processing buffer.

-**Type**: Int

-Default is 1000
+Key aspects:

+- Defines the maximum time (in milliseconds) to wait when buffering received messages
+- Helps prevent system blockage if the internal buffer becomes full
+- If the timeout is reached, the system may drop messages to prevent blocking

+This timeout setting is crucial for maintaining system responsiveness while handling high volumes of NATS messages, preventing deadlocks that could occur if the buffer becomes full.

 **Type**: Int